HL7/fhir-medication-rems-ig/input/pagecontent/process.md

 #### Conveying REMS information in the electronic prescription

 By populating REMS-related data elements in the electronic prescription, the prescriber's system can improve the receiving pharmacist's workflow and reduce dispensing obstacles.
 The REMS-related elements below are supported in the currently-adopted NCPDP SCRIPT NewRx prescription specification (v2017071).
+The newly adopted NCPDP SCRIPT specification (v2023011) is also currently supported and will fully replace v2017071 when it's support ends before January 1, 2028.

 Provider Systems are encouraged to transmit these REMS data elements when possible, though this guide does not require it--as that may not be supported by current prescribing system processes.